psxvoid/RoslyJump/readme.md

 ## QA

-### Can I set the default hotkeys to a different one?

-Yes.
-Go to `Tools > Options > Environment > Keyboard`.
-In the "Show commands containing" type "RoslyJump" you'll see all commands supported by the extension and be able to configure them..

 ### How to remember all specific jump cases in RoslyJump?

 You don't have to remember them all.
 There are only two jump verticals - up/down and left/right.
 The up/down vertical has a single corresponding hotkey for each action: